bluelotus03/mlh-init-2022-projects/README.md

 # mlh-init-2022-projects
 A hub for listing projects and challenges I completed for this hackathon.
-These are the ones that should be submitted to devpost.com, but as they have flagged so many of us at the hackathon for multiple submissions a day, I am putting them here for safe keeping.

-# -----------------------------------------------------------
-# New - have not yet gotten hackathon credit
 #
 ## "Build with a Starter Pack" (still in progress tonight - going to livestream shortly)
 ### Coffee Lovers Website